hershey101/hershey101.github.io/_posts/2017-01-08-Dear-Future-Wife.md

   For some reason, I have always been attracted to tigers, and I hope to even own a pair of tigers one day (a pair so they can breed and don't die in captivity).
 * A little kid
-  - I love kids, and I often am child-like when it comes to things like cars, toys, video games etc.
+  - I love kids, and I often am childlike when it comes to things like cars, toys, video games etc.
   I make an effort to preserve my childhood innocence and boyish wonder as years go on.
   - The quintessential example of when I'm a little kid in a candy store is when I'm learning new computer science algorithms, or thinking about physics and mathematics. __IT'S JUST SO FREAKING